tremor-rs/tremor-www/community/development/index.md

 Similarly, to help others who encountered the bug find your issue, consider filing an issue with a descriptive title, which contains information that might be unique to it.
 This can be the language or compiler feature used, the conditions that trigger the bug, or part of the error message if there is any.
 An example could be: **"impossible case reached" on match expression in tremor scripting language**.

-To open an issue is as follow [this link](https://github.com/tremor-rs/tremor-runtime/issues/new?labels=bug&template=bug_report.md) and filling out the fields.
+To open an issue is as follow [this link](https://github.com/tremor-rs/tremor-runtime/issues/new?labels=bug&template=bug_report.md) and fill out the fields.

 Here's a template that you can use to file a bug, though it's not necessary to use it exactly: